influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withGmsaCredentialSpec(gmsaCredentialSpec)
 ```

-GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
-This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
+"GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
+This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag."

 ### fn spec.template.container.securityContext.windowsOptions.withGmsaCredentialSpecName